-Several indicators can determine a woman's fertility status and where she is in her cycle due to the hormones that are released during the menstrual cycle.
-Natural Cycles uses basal body temperature (BBT), and LH measurements as these indicators are the most scientifically accurate and objective measurements as well as being the easiest to track.
+Several indicators can determine a woman's fertility status and where she is in her cycle due to the hormones released during the menstrual cycle.
+Natural Cycles uses basal body temperature (BBT), and LH measurements as these indicators are the most scientifically accurate and objective measurements and the easiest to track.

 Basal body temperature (BBT)